 Under the supervision and with the participation of our management, including our Chief Executive Officer, Senior Vice President and Chief Financial Officer, we conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2011.
-The assessment was based on criteria established in the framework Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission.
+The assessment was based on criteria established in the framework Internal Control-Integrated Framework, issued by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission.
 Based on this assessment under the COSO framework, our management concluded that our internal control over financial reporting was effective as of December 31, 2011.
-The effectiveness of our internal control over financial reporting as of December 31, 2011.
-The effectiveness of our internal control over financial reporting as been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report that is included herein.
+The effectiveness of our internal control over financial reporting as of December 31, 2011 has been audited by KPMG LLP, an independent registered public accounting firm, as stated in their report that is included herein.